DAMooreSE/codeClapper/copy-of-master/README.txt

 2.Select Terminal > New Terminal on the menu bar
-3.If not done previously, Run 'npm install -g yarn' (only done if yarn hasn't been installed on your machine before) 4.Run 'npm run install' and wait for the dependencies to install 5.Run 'npm run build-clapper' which should start and run the UI service
+3.If not done previously, Run 'npm install -g yarn' (only done if yarn hasn't been installed on your machine before) 4.Run 'npm run install' and wait for the dependencies to install 5.Run 'npm install firebase'
+6.Run 'npm run build-clapper' which should start and run the UI service
 //This should open a browser to the local webpage 'localhost:3006' where the application is deployed to
 //This page can be accessed by devices on the same network by opening 'your_ip_address:3006' in a browser

 //OPTIONAL FIX IF STEP 5 DOESN'T WORK:
-5.1 Run 'cd clapper'
+6.1 Run 'cd clapper'
-5.2.Run 'yarn build'
+6.2.Run 'yarn build'
-5.3.Run 'yarn install --frozen-lockfile'
+6.3.Run 'yarn install --frozen-lockfile'
-5.4.Run 'yarn start'
+6.4.Run 'yarn start'

 //Now register your user
-5.Leave the other terminal open and running and open a new one in Visual Studio with Terminal > New Terminal 7.Run 'cd recorder'
+7.Leave the other terminal open and running and open a new one in Visual Studio with Terminal > New Terminal 8.Run 'cd recorder'
-6.Run 'node index.js signup --email YOUREMAIL --password YOURPASSWORD' 7.Run "cd .."
+9.Run 'node index.js signup --email YOUREMAIL --password YOURPASSWORD' (THIS WILL SAVE TO AN ONLINE DATABASE NOW, ONLY DONE ONCE!)
-8.Run 'npm run build-recorder' which should start the recording service
+10.Run "npm run start" which should start the recording service

 //Using CodeClapper
-9. Open 'localhost:3006' in a new PRIVATE window in a browser and try to login with your new login.
+11. Open 'localhost:3006' in a new PRIVATE window in a browser and try to login with your new login.
 //Some browsers will cache the old login so a private window ensure this doesn't happen